saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

 ===============

 Building blocks (also known as Snippets) are how users design and layout pages, they are important XML elements of your design.

+The building blocks are classified into four categories :

+#. **Structure blocks** : to bring basic structure to the website
+#. **Feature blocks** : to describe the features of a product or service
+#. **Dynamic Content blocks** : to provide structure to the content of the website
+#. **Inner Content blocks** : to be added in other building blocks

 In this chapter, we will explore how to create custom building blocks and options.

 File structure